In conversation with your environment

 7. Submit your permit application with the interview report

-If the conversation with the surrounding area is complete and you do not need an environmental permit, then you can start implementing your plan.
+If the conversation with the neighborhood is complete and you do not need an environmental permit, then you can go ahead with your plan.
 If you do need a permit, you can apply for an environmental permit.
 Attach to your application the conversation reports and a summary of them.
 This should include at least the following points:

 • In what manner you conducted the conversation.